servicetitan/Stl.Fusion/README.md

 ![](docs/img/GetTile.jpg)

-`IChats.GetTile` reads a small "chat tile" - typically 5 entries pinned to specific ID range, so it can be efficiently cached.
+`IChats.GetTile` reads a small "chat tile" - typically 5 entries pinned to a specific ID range, so it can be efficiently cached.
 And even for these calls the typical response time is barely measurable: every X axis mark is 10x larger than the previous one, so **the highest peak you see is at `0.03ms`!**

 The next bump at ~ `4-5ms` is when the service actually goes to the DB - i.e. it's the time you'd expect to see without Fusion.
 The load would be way higher though, coz *the calls you see on this chart are the calls which "made it" to the server* - in other words, they weren't eliminated by the client / its Fusion services.